 Third Party Liability for Injuries on the Job

 In Maryland, employees can obtain workers’ compensation benefits for an accidental injury that arises out of and in the course of employment.
 Not every workplace injury is eligible for workers’ compensation, and employers and their workers’ comp insurance carriers may look for any way they can to deny or underpay a valid claim.
-The law firm of Frame & Frame in Pasadena and Stevensville has been helping injured workers for more than 50 years get the full amount of workers’ compensation they are entitled to.
+The law firm of Frame & Frame in Pasadena and Stevensville has been helping injured workers for over 65 years serving the community get the full amount of workers’ compensation they are entitled to.
 Additionally, where a third party is liable for causing the accident, our experienced personal injury lawyers will go after that third party and hold them accountable for their negligence, further maximizing the compensation for our clients.
 Below are just some of the ways a third party may be liable for negligence in causing an accident on the job:

 - You are driving for work, such as making deliveries, picking up supplies, or traveling between job sites, when you are struck by a speeding, negligent or distracted driver.